-Choosing plants can be the most exciting, challenging and nerve-wracking part of container gardening.
-However, it's easy to walk into a nursery and become stricken with plant panic, completely overwhelmed by the choices, and then leave with nothing.
+Choosing plants can be the most exciting, challenging, and nerve-wracking part of container gardening.
+It's easy, however, to walk into a nursery and become stricken with plant panic, completely overwhelmed by the choices, and then leave with nothing.

 There are some things you can do before you walk into a nursery or store to buy plants to make the experience more successful and pleasant.

 Here is a list of basic questions you can ask yourself before choosing plants.